 All eyes on the S4

-Now NikeFuel has their website/community for people using the band in which, they have leadership boards with which you can compare the amount of fuel burnt by you and your friends.
+NikeFuel has their website/community for people using the band.
+They have leadership boards with which people can compare the amount of fuel burnt by you and your friends.

 - Not every Brand has the resources necessary to build engagement at this level, but that’s okay, start small.

-- The three examples that I had mentioned above should tell you there are unlimited ways to engage your audience.
+- The three examples that I have shown above should help in understanding that there are unlimited ways to engage your audience.
 Find the one that fits your value proposition.

-- It is always about educating the audience, and what outcome they derive out of it, anything other than that is a waste of time and money.
+- It is always about educating the audience, and what outcome they derive out of it.